zhu0lin/zhu0lin/README.md

 ![Header](./github-header.png)
 Hi there!
-My name is Zhuolin Li, a motivated Computer Engineering major at the City College of New York.
-My primary focus is on backend development, and I'm passionate about the link between hardware and software.
+My name is Zhuolin Li, a motivated Computer Science major at the City College of New York.
+My primary focus is on backend development, and I'm passionate about building projects for social good and education.
 <br><br>
-Currently I'm learning many technologies, including:
+I'm currently learning:

 - Data structures & Algorithms
 - ReactJS
-- PostgreSQL
-- Python
+- Node.js

 <h3 align="left">Connect with me:</h3>
 <p align="left">